 Don’t forget to reward good work.
 Recognition and rewards should be a must-have in every organization.
 However, make sure to reward your employees with something that they value.

 Not sure about how to give recognition?
-Here is a great research on how employees prefer to receive recognition.
+Here is great research on how employees prefer to receive recognition.

 9. Connect with your employees